-When it was time to find our forever home, we soon settled on Suffield, for its quiet small town quaintness, proximity to major highways, short commute to Hartford, CT and distance to my parents.
-Main Street is on the National Register of Historic Places.
+Main Street in Suffield is on the National Register of Historic Places.
 I have spent many days and evenings, admiring this beautiful street, peering in windows of these stately homes, thinking about the families that have called this place home, wondering what our connection to them is and contemplating what they would think of our little town today.
-I grew up on a similar Main Street, in the Historic District.

-We often stop at Hastings Farm, a multi generational, family owned and operated farm that provides us with dairy, meat, and eggs.
-My children love to visit the calves in the green house, just next to the store.
-We can purchase a CSA at Oxen Hill Farm, a certified organic farm with property in both Suffield, and nearby East Granby, CT.
-CSA stands for Community Supported Agriculture which essentially means we buy a subscription to the farm and share in the harvest for the season; whatever it may be.
-They provide us with pesticide free veggies and herbs all summer and fall.
+We often stop at Hastings Farm, a multi-generational, family owned and operated farm that provides us with dairy, meat, and eggs.
+My children love to visit the calves in the greenhouse, just next to the store.
+We can purchase a CSA at Oxen Hill Farm, a certified organic farm with property in both Suffield and nearby East Granby, CT.
+They provide us with pesticide-free veggies and herbs all summer and fall.
 They even offer a flower share, offering a new bouquet of fresh flowers each week.

-Located just off the Main Street Historical District, Stoney Brooke Park is a 70 acre park donated to the town by a resident for conservation.
+Located just off the Main Street Historic District, Stony Brooke Park is a 70-acre park donated to the town by a resident for conservation.
 There is hiking, cross country skiing, fishing and camping with proper permits available.

 Paved Bicycle and Multi-Purpose Trails in Suffield

-Lakes, Ponds, and Public Usage Parks in Suffield
+Lakes, Ponds, and Public Usage Parks in Suffield, CT

 Six Flags New England

 I am a native New Englander, who has chosen to stay and raise my family in the beautiful Northeast.
 I am on hiatus from my career as a healthcare professional, and while I miss working closely with my patients, I am loving being a stay at home mom to my three active children.
 I never expected to be dealing with Toddler World again at 40, but here we are…and I am enjoying it more now than I did at 30!
-When I am not chasing around my almost 2 year old, I am probably planning our next trip around New England or somewhere else in the world.
-If I am not planning a trip, I am sharing our experiences about New England and other destinations on New England Family Diary.
-You can also follow my photographs on Instagram.
+When I am not chasing around my almost 2-year-old, I am probably planning our next trip around New England or somewhere else in the world.